adnzaki/ss-paging/docs/builtin-components/installation.md

 # Installation

-If you use build tool, pagination components has been included with SSPaging after its installation.
-So, you only have to import them into your project.
-Nevertheless, some requirements are needed for styling the components. <br>
+If you use a build tool, pagination components are included with SSPaging after installation.
+Simply import them into your project.
+However, you need to meet some styling requirements.

-If you do not use build tool, pagination components should be imported in your script tag and can be accessed via `SSComponents` object.
+If you're not using a build tool, import the pagination components via the `SSComponents` object in your script tag:
 ```html
 <script src="https://unpkg.com/ss-paging-vue@latest/components/dist/ss-components.prod.js"></script>
 ```

 ## Requirements

 - ### Material Icons
-SSPaging components relies on Material Icons to define its icon.
-You have to include <strong>rounded type</strong> of Material Icons in order to make icons visible.
+SSPaging components rely on Material Icons (rounded type) for icons.
+Include the following link to display the icons:
 ```html
 <!-- https://material.io/resources/icons/?style=round -->
 <link href="https://fonts.googleapis.com/css2?family=Material+Icons+Round" rel="stylesheet">
 ```

 - ### Components Stylesheet
-Pagination components' stylesheet should be imported manually in your HTML header:
+Import the pagination components' stylesheet manually in your HTML header:
 ```html
 <link rel="stylesheet" href="https://unpkg.com/ss-paging-vue@latest/components/dist/style.css">
 ```

 ## Local Usage

-Pagination components can be used locally via `ss-paging-vue/components` by importing them into your components:
+For local usage with a build tool, import the components into your Vue files:
 ```vue
 <script setup>
 import { SelectRow, Navigator, SearchBox } from 'ss-paging-vue/components'
 </script>

 <template>
   <select-row></select-row>
   <navigator></navigator>